NiryoRobotics/ned_ros/sphinx_doc/source/quick_start.rst

 Start, Pause, Cancel a program execution
 **************************************************

-You may not have known it, but the button on the top of the base of the robot also allows you to start, pause and stop a program.
+You may not know it, but the button on the top of the base of the robot also allows you to start, pause and stop a program.

 When a program is running:
     * 1 press pauses the program